THE END OF FAITH

-Some theologians seek to distinguish faith from belief, claiming that it is "a spiritual principle that transcends mere motivated credulity."
+Some theologians seek to distinguish faith from belief, claiming that it is "a spiritual principle that transcends mere motivated credulity".
 But Harris will have none of this; for him, "religious faith is simply unjustified belief … Faith is what credulity becomes when it finally achieves escape velocity from the constraints of terrestrial discourse—constraints like reasonableness, internal coherence, civility, and candor."

 Harris recognizes that this summary dismissal of religious faith will seem callous to many readers, especially those who derive comfort from their religion, but he insists that truth is more important than consolation.
 (One thinks here of Iris Murdoch's remark: "All that consoles is fake.")
 The psychology of belief gets a chapter to itself, and I thought it was one of the best sections in the book.

 Subsequent chapters look at the horrific ill-effects of faith as manifested in the Inquisition, mediaeval witch trials, and Jewish persecution culminating in the Holocaust.
 Harris finds that all these can be seen as arising, directly or indirectly, from Christian faith.
 Christianity no longer has its Inquisition and no longer burns heretics, but Islam, Harris maintains, is still a menace, because it is stuck mentally in the fourteenth century (why the fourteenth particularly?).
 "It is as though a portal in time has opened, and fourteenth-century hordes are pouring into our world.
-Unfortunately, they are now armed with twenty-first-century weapons."
+Unfortunately, they are now armed with twenty-first-century weapons".

-Of course, it is not only within Islam that we find enthusiasm for apocalyptic visions; there is a mirror image of this in the USA, where many people apparently think we are witnessing events foretold in the Book of Revelation and may even believe it is their divinely appointed task to help the process on its way.
+But it is not only within Islam that we find enthusiasm for apocalyptic visions; there is a mirror image of this in the USA, where many Christians apparently think we are witnessing events foretold in the Book of Revelation and may even believe it is their divinely appointed task to help the process on its way.
 Curiously, Harris does not make as much of this as one might expect.
 Instead, he devotes several pages to the tendency of the religious lobby to curtail other people's pleasures, notably in the use of recreational drugs, which he favours.
 He also criticizes attempts to restrict medical research using embryonic stem cells.
 This part of the discussion struck me as digressive and anticlimactic.